 - Align with Connected Mobility Framework Values and Goals (see inset below) - Be the direct result or outcome of a community engagement process - Be within or directly connected to a Priority Development Area (PDA) or Transportation Priority Area (TPA) and/or serve a Community of Concern (CoC), Community Air Risk Evaluation (CARE) program area, or similar local designation.
-PDAs and TPAs may be existing or recently designated as part of the Plan Bay Area 2050 growth framework. - Addresses transit connectivity gaps, especially in areas significantly impacted from the pandemic

-- Demonstrate partnership among jurisdictions, transit agencies, and counties. - Demonstrate ability to quickly deliver, and meet federal funding requirements, as funds must be obligated by March 31, 2022 September 30, 2022.
+PDAs and TPAs may be existing or recently designated as part of the Plan Bay Area 2050 growth framework. - Addresses transit connectivity gaps, especially in areas significantly impacted from the pandemic - Demonstrate partnership among jurisdictions, transit agencies, and counties. - Demonstrate ability to quickly deliver, and meet federal funding requirements, as funds must be obligated by September 30, 2022.

 To ensure consistency with the implementation of county and regional plans and priorities, as well as encourage discussion and coordination in developing investment proposals, projects conominated by MTC and a CTA will be given extra consideration if meeting regional goals and priorities.
+Previously submitted co-nominated projects are to be funded out of the regional and corridor program component.
+New co-nominated projects may be funded out of either program.